Diego Maradona: International management

 Maradona as coach of Argentina in 2009.
 He left the position after the 2010 FIFA World Cup in South Africa.

 After the resignation of Argentina national team coach Alfio Basile in 2008, Maradona immediately proposed his candidacy for the vacant role.
-According to several press sources, his major challengers included; Diego Simeone, Carlos Bianchi, Miguel Ángel Russo, and Sergio Batista.
+According to several press sources, his major challengers included Diego Simeone, Carlos Bianchi, Miguel Ángel Russo, and Sergio Batista.
 On 29 October 2008, AFA chairman Julio Grondona confirmed that Maradona would be the head coach of the national team.
 On 19 November, Maradona managed Argentina for the first time when they played against Scotland at Hampden Park in Glasgow, which Argentina won 1–0.

 After winning his first three matches as the coach of the national team, he oversaw a 6–1 defeat to Bolivia, equalling the team's worst ever margin of defeat.
-With two matches remaining in the qualification tournament for the 2010 World Cup, Argentina was in fifth place and faced the possibility of failing to qualify, but victory in the last two matches secured qualification for the finals.
-After Argentina's qualification, Maradona used abusive language at the live post-game press conference, telling members of the media to "suck it and keep on sucking it".
-FIFA responded with a two-month ban on all footballing activity, which expired on 15 January 2010, and a CHF 25,000 fine, with a warning as to his future conduct.
+With two matches remaining in qualifiers for the 2010 World Cup, Argentina was in fifth place and faced the possibility of failing to qualify, but victory in the last two matches secured qualification.
+At a post-game press conference after Argentina's qualification, Maradona told members of the media to "suck it and keep on sucking it".
+FIFA responded by giving him a two-month ban on all footballing activity and a CHF 25,000 fine.
 The friendly match scheduled to take place at home to the Czech Republic on 15 December, during the period of the ban, was cancelled.
-The only match Argentina played during Maradona's ban was a friendly away to Catalonia, which they lost 4–2.
+The only match Argentina played during Maradona's ban was a friendly match against Catalonia, which they lost 4–2.